 The Assessment and Mapping of the Riverine Hydrokinetic Resource in the Continental United States report, authored by EPRI, assesses the theoretical and technically recoverable riverine hydrokinetic energy resource—energy extractable from the natural flow of a river without the use of a dam—in the contiguous 48 states and Alaska, excluding tidal waters.
 Eighty percent of the potential comes from four hydrologic regions: the lower Mississippi (48%), Alaska (17%), the Pacific Northwest (9%), and the Ohio River (6%).
 The theoretical resource potential for generation from riverine hydrokinetic resources in the continental United States is 1,381 TWh/year, and the technically recoverable resource is 120 TWh/year.

-The atlas, shown in the map below, depicts the generation potential of rivers in the continental United States, showing both their theoretical and technically recoverable potential.
+The atlas, shown in the map, depicts the generation potential of rivers in the continental United States, showing both their theoretical and technically recoverable potential.
 EPRI, NREL, the University of Alaska-Fairbanks, and the University of Alaska-Anchorage assembled the dataset and performed the resource potential assessments.